bosun-monitor/bosun/docs/expressions.md

 For advanced cases, you can use graphite's alias(), aliasSub(), etc to compose the exact parseable output format you need.
 This happens when the outer graphite function is something like "avg()" or "sum()" in which case graphite's output series will be identified as "avg(some.string.here)".

-### GraphiteBand(query string, duration string, period string, format string, num string) seriesSet
+### graphiteBand(query string, duration string, period string, format string, num string) seriesSet

 Like band() but for graphite queries.